5-HIAA urine testHIAA; 5-hydroxyindole acetic acid; Serotonin metabolite

-5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA) -- a breakdown product of a hormone called serotonin.
+5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA).
+5-HIAA is a breakdown product of a hormone called serotonin.

 How the Test is Performed